34th Annual Buckwheat International Ski Classic : March 7, 2020

 2020 BISC Race Date Announced – March 7, 2020.
 The 34th annual Buckwheat International Ski Classic will be held on Saturday, March 7, 2020.
 Yes, this is early because Arctic Winter Games will be in Whitehorse for 2 weeks during the middle of March, and the warmer winters no longer make it wise for us to schedule the race in late March.
 For next year, March 7 was the preferred date from a survey we took last spring, but in future years beyond 2020 we will be moving the Buckwheat to the second Saturday in March.
 Now, to pull off next year’s early race, we need some things to happen to get our trails ready.
 We are scheduling a FALL WORK PARTY on the trails October 4-6 weekend to get a jump on the cutting and brushing needed ahead of the season.
 It’s going to be fun.
 Watch for details on our Facebook page.

-Trail Reports: Conditions will be updated this winter after the snow flies a few times and there is enough for us to pack and groom.
-In the meantime our fall cutting and brushing program will commence in October (see Volunteer updates on our Facebook page).
+Trail Reports Coming Soon!
 Watch our TRAILS page and follow us on FACEBOOK to see weekly winter updates including information on Ski Lessons and Gatherings during our ski season.
 The Log Cabin Ski Trails are maintained by volunteers with LCSS in Skagway by special agreement with British Columbia Recreation Trails and Parks.
 They are for cross-country skiing only!

 2019 BISC Review: “Alice in Wonderland” – We had a great day on the Log Cabin Ski Trails.
 As we had only a limited number of trails available due to a very warm week leading up to the race, there was no race, but it was a classic.
 We registered 344 people for the race, which wasn’t cancelled until the day before, but about 300 people turned out to have a great time at our Cheshire Cat Castle and down in Skagway after the event.
 We had no timing or results but we did give out our SPECIAL AWARDS: Miss Buckwheat 2019 – Azure Dominique; Best “Alice in Winterland” Costume – The Caterpillar skiing couple, Brian Gabs and Karen Routledge from Calgary, Alberta, winners of an Upper Dewey Lake cabin weekend courtesy of Skagway Rec.
 Centre, Temsco Helicopters and Packer Expeditions; Des Duncan Award – Beth and Jim Hawkings, our stellar volunteer chief timers who got to come out and celebrate at the aid station this year; John Briner Award – Patrick Sack and family, who skied out to our aid station and camped all week and helped us build our castle with smiles on their faces, and then skied with us on Saturday.
 See photos on our Facebook page.